starreeze/server-tools/readme.md

 The best solution is to ask your administrator to run `apt update`.
 But if you can, why not just ask him to install the packages for you?

 In this case you can try with `--force`, and if that fails we really have nothing to do about it.

+# job queue

+This is written by GPT4 using the following prompt:

+> Write a python script (jq.py) to maintain a job queue.
+>
+> It support the following operations:
+>
+> 1. add: `python jq.py add [job_cmd]`.
+Add a job to the queue.
+> 2. list: `python jq.py ls`.
+List all jobs in the queue, including an ID (which is a unique integer, starting from 0 and adds 1 for each job), the datetime upon creation, and job command.
+> 3. delete: `python jq.py del [job_id]`.
+Delete a job from the queue by its ID.
+> 4. start: `python jq.py start`.
+Start a daemon to run the jobs in the queue.
+The daemon should run indefinitely until stopped manually.
+Note that even after the daemon is started, you can still modify the job queue, such as adding or deleting jobs to the queue.
+> 5. stop: `python jq.py stop`.
+Stop the daemon.
+>
+> The function of the script is this:
+>
+> When there is a free GPU available for more than 10 minutes among the first 4 GPUs, it should be sequentially executed by a worker process, with the environment variable `CUDA_AVAILABLE_DEVICES` set to the free GPU ID.
+The output of the job should be both logged to the console and a file.